leap-stc/leap-stc.github.io/docs/compute/manage_software.md

 ## Quick Installs (Temporary)

 When you just need software for your current notebook session, you can temporarily install packages using one of the following methods.
-Each shell command listed can also be run inside an active Jupyter Notebook if prefixed with an exclamation mark (i.e. running `!pip install numpy` in a code cell).
 The lifetime of the installation lasts until the kernel stops.
 After this, it has to be re-installed.

+> *Note:* Each shell command listed can also be run inside an active Jupyter Notebook by prefixing them with an exclamation mark (i.e. running `!pip install numpy` in a code cell).

-**1. Conda-Forge**
+**1. Conda (or Mamba)**

 Open the terminal inside your JupyterLab session.

-Run the following code: `conda install <package> -c conda-forge`
+Run the following code: `conda install <package>`

-**2. Mamba**

-The base image does not include Mamba.
-However, Mamba can be useful since it is faster than Conda and can install many dependencies at once.
-We can install Mamba as a drop-in replacement for Conda.

-Run the following code:

-`conda install -y mamba -c conda-forge`

-`mamba install <package-name> -c conda-forge`
+> *Tip:* `mamba` is available in the base image and is a faster alternative to `conda` - just swap the command: `mamba install <package-name>`

-**3. Pip**
+**2. Pip**

-Use pip when the library isn't available or up-to-date on conda-forge or you need the latest Github/PyPI release.
+Use pip if the package isn't available or up to date on conda-forge, or if you are installing directly from Github or PyPI.
 Run the following code: `pip install <package-name>`

 > *Tip:* Do all Conda/Mamba installs first, then run any pip install commands.
 This keeps your environment consistent.

 **4. Script**

-If you are running the same packages every time you start a new session, it is more efficient to wrap the commands in a script.
-This is useful for workshops or group work.
+If you are installing the same packages every time you start a new session, it is more efficient to wrap the commands in a script.
+This is especially useful for workshops or group work.

 Create a .sh file with the following skeletal code: